israel-at-aritsugi-lab/iot-webpage/README.md

-# Rice-IoT
+# IoT for agriculture
-This project aims to collect data from the paddy field and help improve the crops.
+This project aims to create the user interface for displaying the data.

 ### Project Guidelines
-To create webpage as the user interface.
+To create webpage using frontend (CSS + JS + HTML) and backend (Python + mongoengine).

 ### Folder Structure
 frontend
 - **static:** Mainly focus on the CSS and JavaScript.
 - **templates:** Mainly focus on the HTML.